maned/goblin-website/README.md

 ##How to Run
 1. Clone the repository to a folder (or download it).
 2. Navigate to it on the command line.
+3. Run 'npm install' to install all the dependencies.
-3. Run 'node .' (or 'nodejs .' if on Ubuntu Linux)
+4. Run 'node .' (or 'nodejs .' if on Ubuntu Linux)
-4. Visit localhost:8000 in your browser and you'll see the website running!
+5. Visit localhost:8000 in your browser and you'll see the website running!

 ##Version
 This website runs on Goblin v0.0.2